 The former North Carolina senator could face 30 years in prison if convicted.

-Mr Edwards denies the charges, maintaining he did not know about the money used to cover up the affair.'Dumped in my lap'
+Mr Edwards denies the charges, maintaining he did not know about the money used to cover up the affair.

 Mrs Young's testimony opened the second week of the trial in Greensboro, North Carolina.

 Her husband, Andrew, was a long-time Edwards aide, who was in charge of controlling the funds for the alleged cover-up.

 He also agreed to pretend that the child of Rielle Hunter, Mr Edwards' mistress, was his own.

 When asked on Monday why she had gone along with the plan, Mrs Young began to cry.
 The judge dismissed the jury to give her time to compose herself.

 She said Mr Edwards had said the subterfuge was also necessary to prevent his cancer-stricken wife, Elizabeth, from finding out about the affair.